NexAIPhone (NEXAIPHONE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 NexAIPhone Historical Price

-According to the latest data gathered on NexAIPhone live price page, the current price of NexAIPhone is 0.000013USD.
+According to the latest data gathered on NexAIPhone live price page, the current price of NexAIPhone is 0.000011USD.
 The circulating supply of NexAIPhone(NEXAIPHONE) is

 In the past 24 hours, NexAIPhone has shown a price movement of